Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

 #### Visitor - Anyone with an ethereum account can purchase listed songs for sale
 ##### (future functionality): a song list will be created and linked to the visitor account to view songs that they purchased

+### Libraries used:
+SafeMath library from OpenZeppelin was used and imported in BandApp.sol

 ## How to set up

 To install lite-server and other dependencies, run